-Martin Harvey will take up his role as High Commissioner on 17 January 2020.
+Martin Harvey took up his role as High Commissioner in January 2020.

 Previously he was Chief Negotiator in the Trade and Economic Group of the New Zealand Ministry of Foreign Affairs and Trade, responsible for New Zealand’s Free Trade Agreement negotiations with the European Union.

 Mr Harvey joined the Ministry of Foreign Affairs in 1984 and has served in Canberra (1987-90), in Geneva as New Zealand Deputy Permanent Representative to the WTO (1995-98), and as New Zealand High Commissioner to Singapore (2008 to 2010).
 From 2010 to 2012, he was Director of the Europe Division, and from 2012 to 2017 he was Divisional Manager for Trade Negotiations.

 From 2004 to 2007, Mr Harvey was Chief Negotiator for New Zealand’s FTAs with ASEAN and Malaysia and also led negotiations with the Gulf Cooperation Council from 2007 to 2009.
 From 2012 to 14, he was Chief Negotiator for the Korea-New Zealand FTA.